The Sifl and Olly Show: Characters

 Voiced by Liam Lynch.
 A violent degenerate with a grudge against Olly (Olly drove a golf cart through his bar mitzvah dressed in a beaver costume).
 Sifl and Olly eventually defeat him by singing Twisted Sister's "We're Not Gonna Take It", which somehow sends Stealth into space in a spinning square resembling the Phantom Zone in Superman II.
-Is perpetually smoking a cigarette.
+Is perpetually smoking a cigarette because he claims that it makes you cool since you die young.